A minimalistic, ergonomic, AI friendly, zero-dependency library for runtime type checking and defensive programming in JavaScript and TypeScript.

 if (!hasProp(post, 'userId', 'id', 'title', 'body')) {

-throw new Error(`Post ${i} is missing a required property`)
+throw new Error(`Post ${i} is missing required properties`)

 }